 With a deep breath, Snape two quick strides forwards.
 Waving his wand, he muttered with ferocious concentration, cursing the Dursleys for every bruise he healed, every cut he sewed up, every welt he soothed.
 Each wound of Potter's body took minutes to heal, some nearly an hour.
 And there were so many.
 The minutes added up until they became hours.

-Potter's torso and back were the worst, littered with crimes; the memories Severus had viewed flashed through his mind; he had to pause to steady himself.
+Potter's torso and back were the worst, littered with crimes; Snape had to pause to steady himself.

-It was dark when Snape had begun but, even as the light filtered through the windows and Snape swayed with exhaustion, the potions master carried on working.
+It was dark when Snape had begun.
+Even as the light filtered through the windows and Snape swayed with exhaustion, the potions master carried on working.
 Even when his hands were shaking from tiredness, Snape carried on working.
 Even when he heard scraping above him as the teachers arose, the potions master carried on working.

 The room was completely light when Snape stepped back from the bed, wand held loosely in one hand, staring at Potter, mouth open in disbelief of what he had done and in disbelief of what the boy had suffered.
 And in disbelief that it was Potter.

-Snape's eyes flicked to Potter's face and he took a soft step forward, before steadily lifting Potter up and, once again, placing him on the chair opposite his desk.
+Snape took a soft step forward, before steadily lifting Potter up and, once again, placing him on the chair opposite his desk.
 He positioned Potter's head exactly the way he had left it.
 He vanished the bed.
-Closing his eyes, he once again entered Potter's mind and walked across the blue expanse, which now had huge stains of black and red.
-Two more hours later and all the memories were congealed into the same red gunk as before.
+Closing his eyes, he once again entered Potter's mind and walked across the blue expanse, which now was stained in black and red.
+An hour later and all the memories were congealed into the same red gunk as before.

 Snape left Potter's mind slowly and stared at him for a couple of minutes, finally deciding what to do.